shaozilee/bmp-js/README.md

 const bmpData = bmp.decode(bmpBuffer);
 ```

-`bmpData` has all properties, including:
+`bmpData` has all header properties of the `bmp` image file, including:

 1. fileSize
 2. reserved